Viewer Rating

 The movie does not contain any action or adventure elements.

-The 1975 film adaptation of Jack M. Bickham's novel does not feature any gender-swapped characters.
-All primary and secondary characters maintain the same gender as established in the original source material.
+The film is an adaptation of Jack M. Bickham's 1971 novel.
+All major characters, including Russell Donovan, Dusty, and the three children (Bobby, Clovis, Celia), maintain the same gender as established in the original source material.

 The 1975 film "The Apple Dumpling Gang" is an adaptation of a 1971 novel.
 A review of the main characters and their portrayals in the film against their established depictions in the source material reveals no instances where a character's race was changed.